ppone/docs/integrations/earth-class-mail.md

 # Earth Class Mail Integration

-With Earth Class Mail you can add an integrated virtual lockbox to Invoiced.
 Earth Class Mail's CheckStream product gives you a physical address where customers can send checks.
 As checks are received they will be automatically opened, scanned, deposited, and added to Invoiced as a customer payment.

 [![Earth Class Mail Integration](/docs/img/ecm-integration.png)](/docs/img/ecm-integration.png)